Impressive Man City cruise past Gladbach but can Pep finally end quarter-final hoodoo? | Goal.com

 City have impressed in reaching the last eight without breaking sweat, sailing through the group stage before their dismantling of Monchengladbach.

-However, it is now highly likely that they will face a genuine European heavyweight in the quarter-final draw on Friday, with Liverpool, Paris Saint-Germain and Real Madrid among those already through.
+It is likely that they will face a genuine European heavyweight in the quarter-final draw on Friday, however, with Liverpool, Paris Saint-Germain and Real Madrid among those already through.

-Nonetheless, there are encouraging signs for City that they have developed a style that could finally yield Champions League success.
+Nonetheless, there are encouraging signs for City that they have developed a style that could finally yield Champions League success against the very best.

 Against Monchengladbach, Guardiola went with the same blueprint that proved so successful a year ago when they beat Madrid in the Santiago Bernabeu.